-Scholars from India and Bangladesh are currently studying for MSc courses in the School of Science and Technology.
+Scholars from India and Bangladesh are currently studying for MSc courses in the School of Science & Technology.

 City, University of London has welcomed six scholars studying under the British Council Women in STEM programme.

 Hailing from India and Bangladesh, Madhu Raut, Poorvika Singh Negi, Annu Mary Zecharias, Nusrat Ferdous, Samya Rahman, and Nowara Tamanna Meghla are enrolled on School of Science & Technology MSc courses associated with Energy Transition processes: MSc Artificial Intelligence; MSc Energy and Environmental Technology and Economics; and MSc Renewable Energy and Power Systems Management.

 During an informal event on Thursday, 4th November 2021, the School's Associate Dean for Postgraduate Education and Satisfaction, Dr Tatyana Micic, welcomed the scholars and thanked them for their resilience and commitment in what were uncertain circumstances over summer before arrival in London, owing to the pandemic.

 “We received a large number of applications and the six scholars were selected through a rigorous selection process.
 These young women will have an opportunity to study at City to enable their professional development and personal growth.”

 Dr Micic also thanked City’s International Office for its support during the application and selection process.
 She confirmed that the School's bid for the 2022/23 round of funding from British Council was successful and that the School will invite applications for another round of Women in STEM British Council MSc scholarships.

 Dean of the School of Science & Technology, Professor Rajkumar Roy, also welcomed the scholars and encouraged them to seize the opportunity that scholarships offer to transform their future careers.